 1. LLMs Are Not Deterministic Components

-LLMs generate probabilistic outputs, not rule‑based results.
-Identical inputs can produce different outputs.
-This unpredictability must be managed with controls.
+The probabilistic nature of LLMs means their unpredictabile nature must be managed with controls.
 It cannot be assumed away.

 2. LLMs Introduce New Failure Modes